marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Azure.md

 !!!
 Note
     You can look in the samples directory on your bastion for example of Azure install : /data/daffy/env/samples/**azure-ipi-env.sh**

-You can copy the sample file to build your new environment  file.
+You can copy the sample file to build your new environment  file:
 ```R
 cp /data/daffy/env/samples/azure-ipi-env.sh /data/daffy/env/<ENVIRONMENT_NAME>-env.sh
 ```